SHOW-UNAN(祥雲庵)

 The Way of Tea Ceremony Experience in Kanazawa

-the glowing red charcoal, and the conversations between guest and host—everything in the tea room, and every moment that unfolds there, becomes part of the “feast” of beauty in a once-in-a-lifetime encounter.
+Sunlight streaming through the shōji—traditional Japanese sliding doors made of wooden lattice and paper—the glowing red charcoal, and the conversations between guest and host—everything in the tea room, and every moment that unfolds there, combine to create the beauty of this once-in-a-lifetime encounter.

 A Special Moment to Savor Japanese Culture in Kanazawa